Rabbit0w0/Rabbit0w0/README.md

 ### Hi there 👋

 I am Rabbit0w0, a student, and I'm currently working on some __Crazy__ things!
-- 🔭 I’m currently working on [Rabbit0w0/EdgeBB](https://github.com/Rabbit0w0/EdgeBB)
+- 🔭 I’m currently working on [Rabbit0w0/CloudEnterprise](https://github.com/Rabbit0w0/CloudEnterprise)
-- This is a blogging system, and I'm trying to make it a utility system
+- CHECK YOUR PERM
 - 🌱 I’m currently learning Go and Java
 - They are all good languages
 - 👯 I’m looking for collaborate on PHP blogging system